What to Do after Embryo Transfer to Increase Success?

 Bleeding & Spotting After IVF

 Most patients experience bleeding and spotting after IVF, especially after egg retrieval and embryo transfer.
 The good news is that light bleeding or spotting is often a sign of pregnancy.
-However, if the bleeding continues for days, contact your doctor as soon as possible.
+However, if the bleeding continues for days, contact your doctor immediately.

 Bathing After Embryo Transfer